 What I want to do in this post is share some of my thoughts and recommendations for dealing with pregnant Soldiers in the Army National Guard and Army Reserve.
 Most of this advice is geared for people supervising pregnant Soldiers, not the pregnant Soldiers themselves.

 According to the Army’s website, 15.7 percent of all Soldiers are female.
 I do not have the statistics for the ARNG and USAR, but I think it would be safe to say that 10 to 20 percent of the force is female Soldiers.
 As I see it, women have a very important role in the Army.

 As a part-time Army leader, you will lead female Soldiers at some point in your career.
 In addition, you will have to deal with pregnant Soldiers at some point in your career.

 Let’s face it, most women have children at some point in their life.
 No, not every woman does, but most do.
 For most women, it’s quite normal.
 Yet, when female Soldiers get pregnant while they are serving in the Army, it’s often held against them.

 To be honest with you, I’ve never really understood this.
-I personally believe all Soldiers should be treated fairly, both male and females.
+I personally believe all Soldiers should be treated fairly, both male and female.

 What I want to do in the paragraphs below is share some tips for people SUPERVISING pregnant female Soldiers in the ARNG or USAR.
 These tips will help you be a better leader and make sure that you do the right thing.
 The tips are listed in no particular order.

 # 1 Know the Regulations